cocos-creator/docs-3d-deprecated/en/scripting/setup.md

 ## Add a script to a scene node

 Adding the script to the scene node is actually adding a component to this node.
 Let's first rename the newly created **NewScript.js** to **say-hello.js**.
 Then select the scene node we want to add, and the attributes of the node will be displayed in the **Attribute Inspector**.
-At the bottom of the **Property Inspector**, there is a **Add component** button.
+At the bottom of the **Inspector** panel, there is a **Add component** button.
 Click the button and select **Add User Script -> say-hello** to add the script component we just wrote.

 ![add-script](setup/add-script.png)

-If all goes well, you will see your script displayed in the **Property Inspector**:
+If all goes well, you will see your script displayed in the **Inspector** panel:

 ![script-in-properties](setup/script-in-inspector.png)

-> **Note**: Users can also add scripts by directly dragging and dropping script resources to the **Property Inspector**.
+> **Note**: users can also add scripts by directly dragging and dropping script resources to the **Inspector** panel.

 ## Default script editing tool configuration